How to Install WordPress with Apache on Debian

 $table_prefix = 'wp_';

-Step 6: Setting WordPress Security Keys
+Setting WordPress Security Keys

-Generate unique authentication keys for WordPress.
+Following this, generate unique authentication keys for WordPress.
 Visit the WordPress secret-key API and replace the placeholder lines in the wp-config.php file with your generated keys.

-Step 7: Configuring Apache for WordPress
+Configuring Apache for WordPress

-Set up a virtual host for your WordPress site in Apache.
+Next, set up a virtual host for your WordPress site in Apache.
 This step is crucial for directing web traffic to your WordPress installation.

-Creating the Virtual Host File:
+Creating the Virtual Host File

-Create a new configuration file for your WordPress site:
+First, begin by creating a new configuration file for your WordPress site:

 sudo nano /etc/apache2/sites-available/example.com.conf

-Configure the file with your domain, document root, and necessary directives:
+Then, configure the file with your domain, document root, and necessary directives:

 <VirtualHost *:80>